Vibha Bakshi: Journalism and early media work

+Transition to documentary filmmaking

+In the early 2000s, Bakshi moved from broadcast journalism into documentary and factual filmmaking.
+In 2004, she collaborated as a co-producer with Academy Award winning filmmaker Maryann DeLeo on social-issue projects.
+Their work included Terror at Home (2005), produced for Lifetime Television, which examined domestic violence and formed part of a United States government–led, Emmy Award–winning campaign to stop violence against women, and Too Hot NOT to Handle (2006), an HBO documentary addressing global warming.
+During this period, Bakshi founded Responsible Films, under which she began producing and directing documentaries focused on gender inequality, gender-based violence, and social reform.

+Commissioned and institutional work

-Her work includes short films on the jewel palaces of India for Taj Hotels, including for Falaknuma Palace, Lake Udaipur Palace, Umaid Bhawan Palace, and Rambagh Palace.
+Alongside her independent documentaries, Bakshi has also directed and produced commissioned films.
+These projects were undertaken for public institutions and private organisations.
+Her work includes short documentary films for Taj Hotels, featuring heritage properties such as Falaknuma Palace, Taj Lake Palace in Udaipur, Umaid Bhawan Palace, and Rambagh Palace in Jaipur.

-Vibha's film for the Tata Medical Centre, Kolkata, a ₹4 billion philanthropy initiative funded by Tata Trusts and led by Ratan Tata, was aired across 29 channels in India in English and 9 regional languages.

-She directed and produced the Women Safety Campaign for the Mumbai Police in 2015.
-She was felicitated by the Chief Minister of Maharashtra Devendra Fadnavis for this work.
+She also directed a film for the Tata Medical Centre in Kolkata, a philanthropic healthcare initiative funded by Tata Trusts.
+The film was broadcast across multiple television channels in India in English and several regional languages as part of a public awareness campaign.
+In 2015, Bakshi directed and produced a women's safety awareness campaign for the Mumbai Police.
+The campaign focused on sensitisation and public engagement around issues of gender-based violence and was recognised by the Government of Maharashtra, with Bakshi being felicitated by the then Chief Minister, Devendra Fadnavis.

-Her latest gender rights films Son Rise and Daughters of Mother India are changing the narrative on gender inequality and gender justice globally.

 Daughters of Mother India

-Vibha's film Daughters of Mother India, won the 62nd National Film Awards in 2015 for Best Film on Social Issues.
+Bakshi's film Daughters of Mother India, won the 62nd National Film Awards in 2015 for Best Film on Social Issues.
 As director and producer, she received two awards from the President of India, Pranab Mukherjee.
-National Film Awards Jury described the film for turning the spotlight on the burning issue of rape and gender violence in the country.
-The film had a prime-time simulcast release in India across Viacom 18's 10 channels in 8 languages, a first for a documentary film in India.
+The National Film Awards Jury cited the film for its examination of rape and gender-based violence in India.
+The documentary had a prime-time simulcast release across Viacom18's ten television channels in eight languages, which was described at the time as a first for an Indian documentary.

-In 2017, Global Creative Index rated Daughters of Mother India as the Most Awarded PR Program in the World.
-Vibha's film was nominated at the Cannes Glass Lions award for 'Media Advocacy that Changed the World'.
-Daughters of Mother India was screened for over officers of the Indian Police Force as a gender-sensitization and training tool for the Police to deal with gender-related crimes.
-It has also been incorporated into the curriculum of 200 schools in Maharashtra.
+In 2017, Daughters of Mother India was recognised by the Global Creative Index as the most awarded social-impact campaign in the world.
+The film was nominated at the Cannes Glass Lions award for 'Media Advocacy that Changed the World'.
+It was screened for more than officers of the Indian Police Force as part of gender-sensitisation and training programmes to address gender-related crimes and was incorporated into the curriculum of over 200 schools in Maharashtra.

-Daughters of Mother India was selected as the opening film at the Indian Panorama during the 46th International Film Festival of India (IFFI), held in November 2015 in Goa.
+The film was also selected as the opening film at the Indian Panorama during the 46th International Film Festival of India (IFFI), held in November 2015 in Goa.
 The festival was hosted by the Ministry of Information and Broadcasting and the Directorate of Film Festivals.